 Suzi Eszterhas leads tours and trips to great wildlife scouting locations.
 Upcoming spots include Monterey Bay, California, Botswana, and the Galapagos Islands.
 Groups are small, with only eight to ten people, allowing for lots of one-on-one instruction time.
 She also offers personalized instruction and workflow tips, if you're interested in getting even more out of your photos from the trip.

-The list of photography workshops around the world grows every year.
+The list of photography workshops for enthusiastic amateurs or beginner photography trips around the world grows every year.
 Photography trips are a great way to learn new skills by actually doing.
 And combining a workshop with a big trip is a great way to ensure you'll have a terrific memory.